businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 Document your lists of primary and support activities, and your selection of key activities with justifications, in your NotebookLM for each SBU.

-**C. Pinpointing Industry-Differentiating Activities: What Sets Your Company Apart?**
+**Pinpointing Industry-Differentiating Activities: What Sets Your Company Apart?**

 Once you have identified key activities, the next step is to analyze which of these activities are truly **industry-differentiating**.
 Competitive advantage arises when a company performs key activities *differently or better* than rivals, leading to a wider WTP-SOC gap.